Virtual classroom guide

 Software

-To gain access to the virtual classroom, install Adobe Connect software .
+To gain access to the virtual classroom, install Microsoft Teams .
 Click on the relevant link and follow the instructions.

 Equipment testing